prabhakarrana/Udacity-Self-Driving-Car/Advanced Lane Finding/writeup_template.md

 Pipeline that I have developed is doing a fairly good job in detecting the lane for given car by taking proper center of it.
 So far code is running good for ideal conditions where lane lines are well defined.

-Above code shows decent result on challenge_result.mp4 video but there are few misses in lane lines.
+Above code shows decent result on challenge_result.mp4 video but there are few misses in lane lines specially near shadowed areas.

 Code didn't do well on the harder_challenge_video.mp4.
-Errors coming were like.
+Errors coming were like not able to track the path at all.

 I think possible way of making it more robust require lot of image processing job to remove noises and extract only those patterns or lane line which are required.